 How to protect yourself and your company from scams

 On this page, we have compiled information about how you can protect yourself from scams in Trade Register and trademark matters.
-Read further instructions by clicking on the links under each subject or by opening the pages in the menu.
+Read further instructions by clicking on the links under each subject or by opening the the subpages in the main menu.

 Take special care of personal identity codes and home addresses